 We require a minimum of 2 hikers

-“Please read carefully the following information; it will help you answer all of your questions about our services and the 1 day Inca Trail to Machu Picchu”
+“Please read the following information carefully; it will help you answer most of your questions about our services and the 1 day Inca Trail to Machu Picchu”

-You will be welcomed at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to your trek.
-Look out for our representative holding an orange board SAM Travel Peru at the arrival terminal.
-It can be done on any date that is best suited to you!
+We will welcome you at the airport in Cusco and take you to your hotel.
+Please inform us of your full flight details at least 14 days prior to your trek.
+Look out for our representative holding an orange board reading Incatrailhikeperu at the arrival terminal.

 Of course!
-During the Inca Trail to Machu Picchu your main luggage can be store at our office or at your hotel, both are for free.
+During the Inca Trail to Machu Picchu your main luggage can be stored at our office or at your hotel, both are free.
 Please don´t pack anything you will need for your hike in your luggage being stored in our offices.

 First I would say that the weather is very unpredictable and it’s difficult to foresee.
-BUT you will have many different varieties of weather as you pass through the numerous microclimates and will depend on the location.
-We highly recommend you to bring some warm clothes and good rain gear in your day backpack.
-Thick dressing in layers.
+BUT you will have rapidly changing temperatures and weather conditions as you pass through the numerous microclimates depending on your location.
+We highly recommend that you bring some warm clothes and good rain gear in your day backpack.
+Dress in multiple layers.

 The 1 day Inca Trail Machu Picchu is a 12km (7.5 miles) hike through the Andes in the Cusco region.
 The maximum altitude you will reach is 2700m above sea level.

-In preparation: try walking 15kms in a day or go to the fitness club in the months leading up to the trek.
+In preparation: try walking 15kms in a day or go to a gym in the months leading up to the trek.
 It is also important to be well acclimatized to the altitude.
 Try to spend at least 2 or 3 days in Cusco (3350m/11,047ft) prior to starting the trek.